Neo-Vedanta: Gandhi

 Anekantavada also gives room to an organic understanding of "spatio-temporal process", that is, the daily world and its continued change.
-The doctrine of anekantavada is a plea for samvada, "dialogue", and an objection against proselytizing activities.
+The doctrine of anekantavada is a plea for samvada, "dialogue", and an objection against proselytising activities.

-Maa Anandamayi
+Sarvepalli Radhakrisnan

-Maa Anandamayi was a major force in the further popularization of Neo-Vedanta.
-As a schoolboy, Maa Anandamayi was inspired by Vivekananda's lectures, in which he found "an ennobling vision of truth and harmony as well as a message of Indian pride".
-She was educated by Christian missionaries, and wrote a master thesis on Vedanta and ethics.
-She presented her view of Hinduism as the view of Hinduism.Central in his presentation was the claim that religion is fundamentally a kind of experience, anubhava, reducing religion "to the core experience of reality in its fundamental unity".
-For Maa Anandamayi, Vedanta was the essence and bedrock of religion.
+Sarvepalli Radhakrishnan was a major force in the further popularisation of Neo-Vedanta.
+As a schoolboy, Sarvepalli Radhakrishnan was inspired by Vivekananda's lectures, in which he found "an ennobling vision of truth and harmony as well as a message of Indian pride".
+He was educated by Christian missionaries, and wrote a master thesis on Vedanta and ethics.
+In later life, he became vice-president and president of India.
+According to Rinehart, he presented his view of Hinduism as the view of Hinduism.
+Central in his presentation was the claim that religion is fundamentally a kind of experience, anubhava, reducing religion "to the core experience of reality in its fundamental unity".
+For Radhakrishnan, Vedanta was the essence and bedrock of religion.